tomatenmark/famkidmem-ccms/README.md

 * ffmpeg must be installed
 * The bin directory of ffmpeg must be added to the systems PATH variable

+## HLS support
+* A browser with hls support is required

 # settings.json
 You will need a settings.json with following format:\
 {\